sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

 </table>

   - Online Coding Platforms :
     - There are many websites for practicing coding questions like HackerRank, Codechef, LeetCode, GeeksforGeeks, HackerEarth, CodeForces etc. But, you don't need to follow all of these sites, Only one will be more than enough.
-Now, the question arises which site to choose ?
+Now, the question arises which site to choose?
 These coding platforms are divided into two parts :
        - Competitive Programming - HackerRank, Codechef, HackerEarth, CodeForces
        - Interview Specific Programming - GeeksforGeeks, LeetCode, InterviewBit.